The Big Picture on What Happens If Your Tenant Goes To Jail:

 Special Considerations: When to Contact a Lawyer

-Here, you can’t evict victims of domestic violence, if they remain in the property after the perpetrator went to prison.
-But you may be able to split the lease agreement and remove the perpetrator while allowing the other tenants to remain.
+Here, you can’t evict victims of domestic violence if they remain on the property after the perpetrator went to prison.
+However, you may be able to split the lease agreement and remove the perpetrator while allowing the other tenants to remain.
 You’ll want to contact a lawyer to help you in this case.

-And what if an evicted tenant sues you, or takes any other kind of legal action against you during this process?
-Unfortunately, even the most comprehensive landlord insurance plans typically don’t cover legal liability in cases like this, although they will protect your property and possessions should an angry tenant try to seek revenge in the case of an eviction.
+And what if an evicted tenant sues you or takes any other kind of legal action against you during this process?
+Unfortunately, even the most comprehensive landlord insurance plans typically don’t cover legal liability in cases like this.
+However, they will protect your property and possessions should an angry tenant seek revenge in the case of an eviction.

-Consulting with a lawyer from the minute you learn your tenant is in jail may be your best bet to protect yourself from liability.
-And consider having one review your lease contract: they can help you write a clause that allows you to evict tenants with felony convictions.
+When you learn your tenant is in jail, consulting with a lawyer may be your best bet to protect yourself from liability.
+Consider having one review your lease contract: they can help you write a clause that allows you to evict tenants with felony convictions.

 Protect Yourself if Your Tenant Goes to Jail

-If you follow the steps above, you should be in good shape in the event your tenant goes to jail.
+If you follow the steps above, you should be in good shape if your tenant goes to jail.
 Remember, a tenant background check, a good lawyer, a well-worded lease agreement, and landlord insurance are all tools you can keep in your back pocket.

 How do you prevent finding yourself with a jailed tenant?
 What have you done if you have had a renter go to prison?